JuliaCollections/DataStructures.jl/docs/src/priority-queue.md

 enqueue!(pq, k=>v)        # (same, using Pairs)
-dequeue!(pq)              # remove and return the lowest priority key peek(pq)                  # return the lowest priority key without removing it
+dequeue!(pq)              # remove and return the lowest priority key peek(pq)                  # return the lowest priority key without removing it delete!(pq, k)            # delete the mapping for the given key in a priority queue, and return the priority queue.
 ```

 `PriorityQueue` also behaves similarly to a `Dict` in that keys can be